 — Poor execution: They failed to meet their pricing and timing budgets due to inaccurate estimation and planning.

 Do not shy away from your project management failures; they are the backbone of your future success.
-Rather, understand your failures and take appropriate action to mitigate them.
+They help inform you of Rather, understand your failures and take appropriate action to mitigate them.